RolandWarburton/knowledge/Linux/Host Names.md

 ### Domains

-The concept of "DNS but locally" is known as a **domain** and its purpose is to unify a network of computers under a single domain.
+The concept of "DNS but locally" is known as a **domain** and its purpose is to unify a network of computers under a single name.

 An example of this would look as follows.